clojure/tools.namespace/README.md

 clojure.tools.namespace
 ========================================

+## Babashka maintained fork

+This fork of `tools.namespace` works in babashka.
+To make it compatible, the following differences with the original tools.namespace were introduced:

+- No dependencies
+- Reading namespaces from `URLClassLoader` is not supported
+- Reading is done using `clojure.core/read` rather than `tools.reader`.

+Here follows the original README.

 Tools for managing namespaces in Clojure.
 Parse `ns` declarations from source files, extract their dependencies, build a graph of namespace dependencies within a project, update that graph as files change, and